The 2024 Members Calendar Photo Competition is here!

 Try to ensure you have an animal’s eye in focus in your photographs.
 In many cameras, you can choose your focus point, if you can do so, put this chosen point over the animal’s eye in the frame to use it as your focus point.
 Some cameras even have a handy setting called ‘animal eye focus tracking’.

 A way to separate your subject from its surrounds is to use a shallow depth of field – this is where the subject is in focus and the foreground and background are out of focus.
 You can do this by using the largest aperture (such as F2.8 or 4) possible in ‘Manual’ or ‘Aperture Priority’ settings on your camera.
-If you do not know how to do this, consult your camera manual or set the camera to portrait mode as it will have the same effect.
+If you do not know how to do this, consult your camera manual or set the camera to portrait mode as it will have a similar effect.

 You do not need to have the biggest zoom lens or professional quality gear to get great photos.
 You can use anything from a camera phone up to a DSLR.